Naval mine: Passive countermeasures

 A steel-hulled ship can be degaussed (more correctly, de-oerstedted or depermed) using a special degaussing station that contains many large coils and induces a magnetic field in the hull with alternating current to demagnetize the hull.
 This is a rather problematic solution, as magnetic compasses need recalibration and all metal objects must be kept in exactly the same place.
 Ships slowly regain their magnetic field as they travel through the Earth's magnetic field, so the process has to be repeated every six months.

-A simpler variation of this technique called wiping, was developed by Charles F. Goodeve which saved time and resources.
+During the Second World War Charles F. Goodeve developed a simpler variation of this technique for the British Admiralty.
+His wiping saved time and resources.

 Between 1941 and 1943 the US Naval Gun factory (a division of the Naval Ordnance Laboratory) in Washington, D.C., built physical models of all US naval ships.
 Three kinds of steel were used in shipbuilding: mild steel for bulkheads, a mixture of mild steel and high tensile steel for the hull, and special treatment steel for armor plate.
 The models were placed within coils which could simulate the Earth's magnetic field at any location.
 The magnetic signatures were measured with degaussing coils.
 The objective was to reduce the vertical component of the combination of the Earth's field and the ship's field at the usual depth of German mines.
 From the measurements, coils were placed and coil currents were determined to minimize the chance of detonation for any ship at any heading at any latitude.

 Some ships are built with magnetic inductors, large coils placed along the ship to counter the ship's magnetic field.
 Using magnetic probes in strategic parts of the ship, the strength of the current in the coils can be adjusted to minimize the total magnetic field.
 This is a heavy and clumsy solution, suited only to small-to-medium-sized ships.
 Boats typically lack the generators and space for the solution, while the amount of power needed to overcome the magnetic field of a large ship is impractical.

+Compared with conventional vessels, hovercraft can exhibit less vulnerability to some naval mines.